microsoft/aurorabp-sample-data/README.md

 ## Data Access

 Requests for data access are reviewed by the Data Access Committee.
-During review, the submitting investigator and primary investigator may be contacted for verification.
+During review, the primary investigator and submission preparer (if different from primary investigator) may be contacted for verification.
 The information you will need to gather to submit a data access request as well as a link to the form are listed below.
 For additional questions regarding data access, contact: aurorabp@microsoft.com

 ### Data Access Request